Ivan-P23994/SomnianT-Social-Platform/README.md

 - Visit https://localhost:3000 to view the app in the browser

-You can login with
+You can login with:
-Username - johnDoe@example.com
+Username - johnDoe@example.com,
 Password - 123456

 ### ⭐ Reflection